 Rothman Center for Pediatric Neuropsychiatry, University of South Florida, St. Petersburg, USA

 Professor of Psychiatry and Biobehavioral Sciences at the UCLA David Geffen School of Medicine and Director of the Child OCD, Anxiety, and Tic Disorders Program at the Center for Child Anxiety Resilience Education and Support (CARES) at the UCLA Semel Institute for Neuroscience and Human Behavior.
 He is the found Chair of the Tourette Association of America Behavioral Science Consortium which developed the Comprehensive Behavioral Intervention for Tics (CBIT).
 He has authored over 240 publications and book chapters and co-authored or co-edited several books.

 David Geffen School of Medicine, University of California, Los Angeles, USA

-Dr. Eric Storch is a professor of Psychology at the University of South Florida.
-Dr. Storch has received multiple grants from federal agencies for his research (i.e., NIH, CDC), is a Fulbright Scholar, and has published over 11 books and over 500 articles and chapters.
+Dr. Eric Storch is McIngvale Presidential Endowed Chair & Professor at Baylor College of Medicine.
+Dr. Storch has received multiple grants from federal agencies for his research (i.e., NIH, CDC), is a Fulbright Scholar, and has published over 14 books and over 500 articles and chapters.
 He specializes in the nature and treatment of childhood and adult obsessive-compulsive disorder and related conditions, anxiety disorders, and anxiety among youth with autism.